qwc-services/qwc-services.github.io/src/configuration/ThemesConfiguration.md

 ## Split categorized layers

-By default, symbol categories of a [classified](https://docs.qgis.org/latest/en/docs/training_manual/vector_classification/classification.html) layer won't be exposed via WMS and hence in QWC2.
+By default, symbol categories of a [classified](https://docs.qgis.org/latest/en/docs/training_manual/vector_classification/classification.html) layer won't be exposed via WMS and hence in QWC.

 To expose symbol categories as separate layers via WMS, you can use the [split_categorized](https://github.com/qwc-services/qwc-qgis-server-plugins/tree/main/split_categorized) QGIS Server plugin.